dsrichard97/PCA_twostocks/README.md

 ## Financial Screening:
-This could involve looking into sub-sectors like software, hardware, cloud computing, semiconductors, etc.
+This could involve looking into sub-sectors like software, hardware, cloud computing, semiconductors, etc. We wil use FinViz for market screening.

 - Market Capitalization: Larger companies tend to be less volatile, whereas smaller cap companies can be riskier but offer higher growth potential.
 - Volatility: Look for stocks with higher beta values, indicating higher volatility compared to the market.